of Latin American History and the College

 I am a historian of Brazil and Latin America, especially interested in cities, citizenship, law, migration, race, and social inequality.
 My first book, A Poverty of Rights (Stanford, 2008), examined how weak citizenship rights and residential informality came to define urban poverty, popular social struggles, and the political dynamics of inequality in modern Brazil.
 It received book awards from the Social Science History Association, the Urban History Association, the Conference on Latin American History, and the Brazilian Studies Association.

-My current book, Understanding Inequality in Post-Abolition Brazil, explores the limits of egalitarian and emancipatory politics in Recife, Brazil—a northeastern city born of sugar and slavery, which came to be seen as both the capital of Brazilian underdevelopment and the incubator of some of the country's most innovative social and cultural movements.
-Unlike the idealized North Atlantic city—in which old systems of patriarchal, personal, vertical power gradually give way to the forces of liberalism, citizenship, and horizontal solidarity—Recife modernized as an essentially relational city, in which personal connections mediated economic and political life and deep inequality structured vital (and often violent) intimate interdependencies.
+My current book, Understanding Inequality in Post-Abolition Brazil, explores the limits of egalitarian and emancipatory politics in Recife, Brazil, a northeastern city born of sugar and slavery, which came to be seen as both the capital of Brazilian underdevelopment and the incubator of some of the country's most innovative social and cultural movements.
+Unlike the idealized North Atlantic city—in which old systems of patriarchal, personal, and vertical power gradually give way to the forces of liberalism, citizenship, and horizontal solidarity—Recife modernized as an essentially relational city, in which personal connections mediated economic and political life and deep inequality structured vital (and often violent) intimate interdependencies.
 In the twentieth century, relational power proved remarkably adaptable, inhabiting liberal institutions and radical social movements, structuring "political society," and doing much to explain both social mobility and inequality's enduring resilience.
 In exposing the microhistory of this phenomenon in Recife, I hope to interrogate the historical origins of urban informality and bring into a focus a paradigm of urban modernity that shapes city life across the globe.

+From 2014–18 I served as director of the University of Chicago's Center for Latin American Studies; I will return to the directorship in 2019–20.
 My teaching focuses both on my core research interests and on the larger histories of Brazil, Latin America, cities, and social inequality.
 Before coming to Chicago, I taught at Amherst College and Northwestern University.

 Cities from Scratch: Poverty and Informality in Urban Latin America, co-edited with Bryan McCann, and Javier Auyero.
 Durham, NC: Duke University Press, 2014.